SELF GUIDED AUDIO TOURS HAWAII

 How to Get to Devil's Bridge in Sedona

-Because of the multiple access points and relative difficulty in finding parking.
-Devil’s Bridge is not on the Shaka Guide driving tour.
-Which trailhead you use to access Devil’s Bridge determines the length, and difficulty of the walk.
-But, not every starting point is accessible with an ordinary car.
-So let’s break it down, starting with the closest.
+Because of the multiple access points and relative difficulty in finding parking, Devil’s Bridge is not on the Shaka Guide driving tour.

 1. Devil's Bridge Trailhead

 The closest starting point is obviously the Devil’s Bridge Trailhead.
-From here, the hike is about 2 miles, or a little over 3 kilometers, round-trip, and takes about 1.5 to 2 hours.
-The trail remains relatively flat until the stairs up to Devil’s Bridge itself.
-But, there’s a major caveat here.
+From here, the hike is about 2 miles round-trip and takes about 1.5 to 2 hours.

 In order to reach the trailhead by car, you will need a high-clearance, four-wheel drive (4WD) vehicle to drive about 1.3 miles on a very rocky road.
-It’s possible to rent a Jeep in Sedona, for just these sorts of excursions.

 Devils Bridge Trailhead to Devils Bridge Hiking: